-Structured data is used not only to specify search features, but also to help Google understand and present the information on your site in new and interesting ways (such as Assistant actions), to enable better search results (such as enabling users to search for recipes containing chicken or with less than 500 calories), or to store information in the Knowledge Graph.
+Structured data is used not only to specify search features, but also to help Google understand and present the information on your site in new and interesting ways (such as Assistant actions), to enable better search results (such as enabling users to search for recipes containing chicken or with less than 500 calories), or to store information in the knowledge panel.

-The Google Knowledge Graph is a collection of information from one or more pages, displayed in a rich result with images text, and links..
-It can be difficult to distinguish visually between a rich card and a Knowledge Graph result.
-Knowledge Graph results can include identity (logo, preferred site name, social profile links).
-The knowledge graph can potentially ingest data using any schema.org elements, even those not described in this documentation.
+The Google knowledge panel is a collection of information from one or more pages, displayed in a rich result with images text, and links.
+It can be difficult to distinguish visually between a rich card and a knowledge panel result.
+Knowledge panel results can include identity (logo, preferred site name).
+The knowledge panel can potentially ingest data using any schema.org elements, even those not described in this documentation.

 Why specify Search features for a page?